tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/内核功能/功能类特性/Instant DDL 功能介绍_intl_en.md

 - INSTANT MODIFY COLUMN does not support encryption, storage, and redundant format.

 ## Effect Comparison
-- INSTANT ADD COLUMN and INSTANT MODIFY COLUMN are performed on the same table with about 50 million data records (12 GB).
+- INSTANT ADD COLUMN and INSTANT MODIFY COLUMN are performed on the same table with about 50 million data records (around 12 GB).
 As can be seen, normal column addition and modification take 2 and 21 minutes respectively, while INSTANT ADD COLUMN and INSTANT MODIFY COLUMN can be done almost instantly, implementing changes within seconds.
 <img src="https://main.qcloudimg.com/raw/d50bdfe19657d955204ba8fc8331d277.png"  style="zoom:80%;">